 This presentation highlights the adverse impacts of language that disguises abuse of adults by clergy as consensual "affairs," causing harm to survivors.
 Embracing labeling theory, the presenter suggests that sociologists, akin to prophets, who critically analyze the Church's use and misuse of power, can aid religious leaders in establishing a unified language informed by existing multidisciplinary research that accurately represents the essence of adult clergy sexual abuse.

-Dr. Marcus Mescher and James Burraston
+Marcus Mescher, PhD and James Burraston

 Dr. Marcus Mescher of Xavier University discusses findings from his recent study on moral injury tied to the clergy sexual abuse crisis in the Catholic Church, conducted with colleagues Dr. Kandi Stinson, Dr. Anne Fuller, and Dr. Ashley Theuring.
 He explains moral injury in relation to Church abuse survivors, highlighting widespread betrayal beyond direct victims, and addresses adult clergy sexual abuse.

-Dr. David Pooler, PhD, LCSW-S, and Rev. Ashley Easter
+David Pooler, PhD, LCSW-S, and Rev. Ashley Easter

 This discussion emphasizes the significance of understanding the impact of adult clergy sexual abuse and institutional betrayal on secondary survivors, such as partners, who may also experience their own trauma.
 Facilitated by adult clergy sexual abuse researcher Dr. David Pooler, the perspectives of secondary survivors are centered, with insights from Rev. Ashley Easter, Founder/Executive Director of Courage 365.